seraphimsakiewicz/langmate/project-tasks.md

 **What we need**:
 - [ ] Replace instant matching with time slots
-- [ ] Show next 6 hours of available times
+- [ ] Let users schedule up to 1 year in advance from current date.
 - [ ] Let users pick 20/40/60 min sessions
 - [ ] Simple booking confirmation

 **UI to build**:
-- `/schedule` page with time grid
+- `/schedule` page with time grid, similar to focusmate.
 - Time slot buttons (10:00, 10:10, 10:20...)
 - Duration selector (20/40/60 min buttons)
-- Booking confirmation popup
+- Require click to select a timeslot and then click to book, similar to focusmate.

 ---